dahlia/fedify/docs/manual/collections.md

 ### Constructing followers collection URIs

 To construct a followers collection URI, you can use the `Context.getFollowersUri()` method.
-This method takes the actor's handle and returns the dereferenceable URI of the followers collection of the actor.
+This method takes the actor's identifier and returns the dereferenceable URI of the followers collection of the actor.

 The following shows how to construct a followers collection URI of an actor named `"alice"`: